seL4/microkit/docs/manual.md

 The output paths for these can be specified by `-o` and `-r` respectively.
 The default output paths are `loader.img` and `report.txt`.

-On ARM and RISC-V, the loadable image can either be a binary or ELF that can be loaded by the board's bootloader.
-On x86, the image will be an ELF containing the capDL initialiser to be loaded as a Multiboot boot module.

 The report is a plain text file describing important information about the system.
 The report can be useful when debugging potential system problems.
 This report does not have a fixed format and may change between versions.
 It is not intended to be machine readable.

+## Image format

+### ARM and RISC-V

+On ARM and RISC-V, the image produced by the Microkit tool is typically a raw binary that is intended to be loaded and jumped.
+There is a specified entry point of the image that is documented in the board-specific instructions in this manual, under [Board Support Packages](#bsps).
+If the image is not loaded at this address it should still work by relocating itself upon boot.

+This image is expected to be loaded via a previous bootloader, typically U-Boot using the `go` command for the binary image format and the `bootelf` command for ELFs.
+Note when using `bootelf` you may need to set the `autostart` environment variable with `setenv autostart yes` to have the image executed after `bootelf`.

+See the board-specific instructions for more details.

+### x86-64

+On x86-64, the image format is always ELF, it is expected to be loaded as a Multiboot boot module.

+See [x86-64 generic support](#x86_64_generic) for more details.

 # Language Support